Wetland habitat such as this in increasingly

 Wolvey Environmental Group and local volunteers.
 The construction of

-additional £5000 from Wolvey Parish Council.
+an additional grant from Wolvey Parish Council.

 Views of the Boardwalk